How To Run Android APK Files on a Mac

 While Mac has a huge app infrastructure all its own, there are a lot of times when a new game or application is available only on Android.
 When that happens, rather than dig out a separate Android device, wouldn’t it be nice if you could run Android apps too?
 If you’re a Mac developer and want to cross-develop for Android, wouldn’t it be great if you could test your creations on your Mac directly?
 Well, great news – whether you just want to play a particular game or develop apps for Android as well as iOS, there are a few ways you can run Android APK files on a Mac.

-Today I’ll cover three different ways to run Android APK files on a Mac, Bluetstacks, ARC Welder and Andy OS.
+Today I’ll cover three different ways to run Android APK files on a Mac, Bluestacks, ARC Welder and Andy OS.
 Each works slightly differently and offers different features and challenges.
-One of these is bound to work for your needs.
+One of these is bound to meet your needs.

-Bluestacks AppPlayer is a very accomplished Android emulator that works on Mac and Windows.
+The BlueStacks AppPlayer is a very accomplished Android emulator that works on Mac and Windows.
 It creates a virtual host where Android OS can run seamlessly and run apps, work with the Google Play Store and do pretty much everything it would do in its native environment.
 Unfortunately, official support for BlueStacks on the Mac was discontinued in November of 2017.
 However, you can still use BlueStacks on your Mac, there just isn’t support from the developer any longer.
 You may also have to hunt around the Internet for the download files, as the developers have removed BlueStacks from their page.

-To run Android APK files on a Mac:
+To use BlueStacks to run Android APK files on your Mac:

 - Run the program and allow it to update.